 Calling the Vegvisir a definite “Viking symbol” or the like therefore requires quite a leap of faith.

-Furthermore, the above information is the entirety of what we know about the Vegvisir.
+Furthermore, the above information is more or less the entirety of what we know about the Vegvisir.
 Anyone who tells you otherwise is just making stuff up.
 Many people find this to be disappointing, but that’s the way it is.

 Looking for more great information on Norse mythology and religion?
 While this site provides the ultimate online introduction to the topic, my book The Viking Spirit provides the ultimate introduction to Norse mythology and religion period.
 I’ve also written a popular list of The 10 Best Norse Mythology Books, which you’ll probably find helpful in your pursuit.